NetSys/demi-applications/src/main/scala/spark/docs/tuning.md

 2. Avoid nested structures with a lot of small objects and pointers when possible.
 3. Consider using numeric IDs or enumeration objects instead of strings for keys.
 4. If you have less than 32 GB of RAM, set the JVM flag `-XX:+UseCompressedOops` to make pointers be four bytes instead of eight.
-Also, on Java 7 or later, try `-XX:+UseCompressedStrings` to store ASCII strings as just 8 bits per character.
 You can add these options in [`spark-env.sh`](configuration.html#environment-variables-in-spark-envsh).

 ## Serialized RDD Storage

-When your objects are still too large to efficiently store despite this tuning, a much simpler way to reduce memory usage is to store them in *serialized* form, using the serialized StorageLevels in the [RDD persistence API](scala-programming-guide.html#rdd-persistence), such as `MEMORY_ONLY_SER`.
+When your objects are still too large to efficiently store despite this tuning, a much simpler way to reduce memory usage is to store them in *serialized* form, using the serialized StorageLevels in the [RDD persistence API](programming-guide.html#rdd-persistence), such as `MEMORY_ONLY_SER`.
 Spark will then store each RDD partition as one large byte array.
 The only downside of storing data in serialized form is slower access times, due to having to deserialize each object on the fly.